irondrive/andromeda-server/README.md

+!!!
+Andromeda is in early development - do not use in production! !!!

 # Overview

 Andromeda is a self-hostable cloud file storage solution.
 This repository contains the backend server.
 It is a pure-PHP REST-ish transactional API divided into a reusable core framework and component "apps" which implement the actual API calls.